marcos-acosta/cs124/docs/design.md

 except that it now has the list name at the top instead of "todo" and has a back button to go back to viewing all the lists.
 The other things we changed were for resizing and accessibility reasons.
-Notably, if the screen is large than the add item/list button changes from spanning the entire bottom to a smaller round button in the lower right hand corner.
+Notably, if the screen is large than the add item/list button changes from spanning the entire bottom to a smaller round button in the lower right hand corner and you can switch lists using a sidebar that appears to hold all the lists.
 We also changed the priority buttons looked so that we wouldn't have a text contrast issue.
 So, the button choices just have a different color for the selected priority and then outside the task there is a bullet point in red, orange, or yellow to indicate high, medium, or low priority.

+[Here is a link to a YouTube video](https://www.youtube.com/watch?v=wada-e1DRz4) demonstrating how you can use `todo` with only a keyboard and VoiceOver.

 ## Alternative designs
 A few alternative designs we considered were related to the task edit and